Skip to main content

 Read about Treatment and Signs and Symptoms from the CDC (Centers for Disease Control and Prevention).

-The graphs below show statewide data for anaplasmosis.
+The map and graphs on this page show statewide data for anaplasmosis.
 For national data, visit the CDC webpage on Anaplasmosis Epidemiology and Statistics.

-Map of Anaplasmosis cases by county in Wisconsin
+Map of Anaplasmosis incidence by county in Wisconsin

 Anaplasmosis data